Best Thirties Adventure

 - 1939.
 James Thurber’s story “The Secret Life of Walter Mitty” is a brilliant spoof of adventures.

 - 1939.
 Agatha Christie’s And Then There Were None.
 A murder mystery without a detective.
+It’s been called one of the 30 essential crime reads written by women in the last 100 years.

 - 1940.
 Arthur Ransome’s YA adventure The Big Six.